India’s Aluminium Sector to 10 MMT: The Capacity Expansion Plan and the Carbon Cost That Could Stop It

 Key Takeaways

-• India’s current primary aluminium production capacity is approximately 3.8 to 4.0 million tonnes per year — Vedanta (2.4–2.5 MMT at Jharsuguda and BALCO Korba), Hindalco (1.3 MMT at Renukoot, Hirakud, Belgaum, and Aditya), and NALCO (0.46 MMT at Angul).
-The sector’s combined expansion announcements target 10 MMT of total capacity by 2030 — an addition of approximately 6 MMT in four years, requiring capital investment of approximately Rs 80,000–1,20,000 crore and electricity supply of approximately 80–90 billion additional units per year at the 10 MMT level.
+• India’s current primary aluminium production capacity is approximately 3.8 to 4.0 million tonnes per year — Vedanta (~2.4 MMT at Jharsuguda and BALCO Korba), Hindalco (1.3 MMT at Renukoot, Hirakud, Mahan, and Aditya), and NALCO (0.46 MMT at Angul).
+The sector’s combined expansion projections approach 10 MMT of total capacity by 2030 — an addition of approximately 6 MMT, requiring electricity supply of roughly 87 billion additional units per year at full capacity.

-• Vedanta has announced the most aggressive expansion — targeting 3 MMT of additional smelting capacity at Jharsuguda and Korba by 2028.
-Vedanta’s current renewable share is approximately 5 percent of total electricity consumption.
-Its 2030 renewable target covers only a fraction of the expanded capacity’s electricity requirement.
-Without a credible renewable energy plan for the expanded capacity, every additional Vedanta tonne carries CBAM embedded emissions of 14–18 tCO₂/t — making EU market participation for Vedanta’s expansion unviable from day one.
+• Vedanta has announced the most aggressive expansion — targeting roughly 3 MMT of additional smelting capacity across its portfolio.
+Vedanta’s current renewable share fluctuates around 3 to 5 percent of total electricity consumption.
+Without a credible, scaled renewable energy plan for the expanded capacity, every additional Vedanta tonne carries CBAM embedded emissions of ~14–18 tCO₂/t — making EU market participation for Vedanta’s expansion financially unviable.

 • Hindalco occupies a more differentiated position.
-Its Renukoot smelter in Uttar Pradesh is proximate to the UP grid — which has a lower coal CPP dependency than Odisha — and is within transmission range of northern India’s growing solar and wind capacity.
-Hindalco’s Aditya plant in Madhya Pradesh is similarly positioned.
-Hindalco’s expansion plans include a specific 1 GW solar open access commitment for its aluminium operations, which is meaningfully larger as a share of total consumption than Vedanta’s RE commitments relative to its size.
+Its Renukoot and Mahan smelters are proximate to grid infrastructure that has a lower coal CPP dependency than deep-inland Odisha, putting them within transmission range of growing solar and wind capacity.
+Hindalco’s expansion plans include early evaluations for ~1 GW of round-the-clock RE/pumped hydro, positioning its RE commitments more credibly relative to its expansion size.

 • NALCO’s situation is the most analytically challenging.
-The public sector smelter’s CMD acknowledged in January 2026 that the sector was not prepared for the green transition, and NALCO signed a 1,080 MW thermal coal-based CPP MOU with NLCIL in February 2026 — weeks after CBAM entered its definitive period.
-A new coal-based CPP commissioned in 2027–2028 locks NALCO into a 0.90–1.05 tCO₂/kWh electricity emission factor for 25–30 years.
-At 14,500 kWh/t of aluminium consumption, NALCO’s Scope 2 embedded emissions from the new CPP would be approximately 13.1–15.2 tCO₂/t — unchanged from its current position regardless of any improvement in the national GEF.
-This is the most strategically exposed position in India’s aluminium sector.
+The public sector smelter signed a 1,080 MW thermal coal-based CPP MOU with NLCIL in February 2026 — weeks after CBAM entered its definitive period.
+A new coal-based CPP commissioned in 2027–2028 locks NALCO into a ~1.0 tCO₂/kWh electricity emission factor for 25–30 years.
+At 14,500 kWh/t of aluminium consumption, NALCO’s Scope 2 embedded emissions from the new CPP would be 13.1–15.2 tCO₂/t — unchanged from its current position regardless of any improvement in the national grid.

-• The renewable energy investment required to support 10 MMT of green aluminium at the GEF-equivalent electricity intensity (~0.710 tCO₂/MWh) would be approximately 50–60 GW of dedicated renewable capacity — more than all of India’s installed wind capacity today.
-This is achievable over a 10–15 year horizon but requires front-loading renewable investment alongside or ahead of smelter capacity additions, not as an afterthought to commissioned coal-based capacity.
-The producers that announce RE commitments simultaneously with smelter expansion announcements will be competitively differentiated from those that defer RE to a later phase.
+• The renewable energy investment required to support the 6 MMT green aluminium expansion would be approximately 70–90 GW of blended renewable capacity (solar and wind) to ensure adequate PLF.
+This is achievable over a 10–15 year horizon but requires front-loading renewable investment alongside or ahead of smelter capacity additions.
+Producers that announce RE commitments simultaneously with smelter expansions will be competitively differentiated from those that defer RE.

-3.8 → 10 MMTIndia primary aluminium capacity target — from current to 2030 · requires +6 MMT addition
+3.8 → 10 MMTIndia primary aluminium capacity projection — from current to 2030 · requires +6 MMT addition

 India’s aluminium sector sits at the intersection of two incompatible trajectories.
 On one side, India’s industrial policy and domestic demand growth — driven by automobiles, packaging, construction, and power transmission — support a well-grounded ambition to grow primary aluminium production to 10 million tonnes per year by 2030, cementing India’s position as the world’s second-largest producer and capturing the value-added production that currently flows through imports.
 On the other side, CBAM has made the electricity source for every tonne of that expanded production a financial variable with the power to determine whether EU market access is economically possible.
 The two trajectories will only be compatible if India’s aluminium expansion is simultaneously a renewable energy expansion — not a coal capacity expansion with a renewable aspiration attached.